 - Look at what technology they’re using

-- Hire people to be “pretend potential customers” and ask them to get in contact with your competition (sneaky, I know)
+- Hire people to be “potential customers” and ask them to get in contact with your competition (sneaky, I know)

 - Build a group on Facebook for similar businesses and start to ask questions